Grants Awarded in 2022 include:

 Howard County General Hospital: $200,000 to support the hospital’s patient care pavilion and physical plant renovation.

-Sheppard Pratt: $250,000 towards a joint total of $450,000 support the operation of a 365 day/year, 12 hours a day, walk-in urgent care behavioral health clinic.
-This is a two-year grant awarded in partnership with United Way of Central Maryland and will be fully operational in 2022.
+Sheppard Pratt: $225,000 to support the operation of an urgent care behavioral health clinic.
+This is the second year of a two-year grant awarded in partnership with United Way of Central Maryland ($450,000 joint total).

 COMMUNITY OPPORTUNITY GRANTS

 Association of Community Services: $40,000 total (two separate grants of $10,000 and $30,000) to develop and implement a leadership/organizational transition plan, and to expand advocacy efforts with the development of the Public Policy and Advocacy Institute.